Ensembles provably learn equivariance through data augmentation: Preliminaries

-As for Assumption \ref{ass:sigma}, note that without it, the common strategy to define equivariant neural networks by restricting the linear layers to lie in this space will not work.
-Assumption \ref{ass:compact} is needed to ensure that the Haar measure of the group \citep{krantz2008geometric} is (normalizeable to) a probability measure.
-It should also be noted that when $G$ is compact, it is no true restriction to assume that the representation is unitary -- one can always ensure this via redefining the inner products on $\calH$.
+This assumption is needed to ensure that the Haar measure of the group \cite{krantz2008geometric} is (normalizeable to) a probability measure.
+It should also be noted that when $G$ is compact, it is no true restriction to assume that the representation is unitary -- one can always ensure this by redefining the inner products on $\calH$.
 The assumption is satisfied by all finite groups, but also groups like $\SO(n)$ and $\mathrm{O}(n)$ (albeit not the group of all rigid motions $\mathrm{SE}(n)$.)
-As for Assumption \ref{ass:nonempty}, it ensures that there exists an admissible and $G$-equivariant architecture.
-It also has a technical consequence that we will need: it lets us write $\calL=A_\calL+\mathrm{T}\calL$, for an $A_\calL \in \calH_G\cap \calL$, and $\mathrm{T}\calL$ the tangent space of $\calL$.